Your nose has 2 bones at the bridge of your nose and a long piece of cartilage (flexible but strong tissue) that gives your nose its shape.

 - Rest.
 Try to keep away from any activity where you could bump your nose.

-- Ice your nose for 20 minutes, 2 to 3 times a day.
+- Ice your nose for 20 minutes, every 1 to 2 hours while awake.
 DO NOT apply ice directly to the skin.

 - Take pain medicine if necessary.